Pitt–Tierney duel: Background

 Pitt had been prime minister since 1783 and from 1793 had led the country during the French Revolutionary War.
 Tierney was a Whig opposition figure associated with Charles James Fox and the radical wing of the opposition Whig Party.
 During a debate in the House of Commons, Pitt had been proposing a new measure to increase the manpower of the Royal Navy.
 Tierney, in the absence of Fox acting as the resident leader of the Foxite Whigs, suggested a longer consideration of the bill.
-Pitt frustrated by this move, had suggested Tierney's attitude came from a "desire to obstruct the defence of the country".
+Pitt, frustrated by this move, had suggested Tierney's attitude came from a "desire to obstruct the defence of the country".
 When Tierney protested and appealed to the Speaker, who asked Pitt to explain himself, Pitt refused to withdraw this remark.
 The next day Pitt received a call from Major-General George Walpole, acting in his capacity as Tierney's second, with a challenge to a duel.
 Pitt accepted at once.
 Pitt asked the Speaker, Henry Addington, to be his second but he refused.
-He next sought Tom Steele to be his second, but, when Steele could not be contacted, Dudley Ryder agreed to act.
+He next sought Thomas Steele to be his second, but, when Steele could not be contacted, Dudley Ryder agreed to act.